wolfSSL/wolfBoot/docs/Targets.md

 options in your configuration.
 This enables a PKCS11 accessible from NS domain via non-secure callables (NSC).

-The example configuration for this scenario is available in [/config/examples/stm32h5-wolfcrypt-tz.config](/config/examples/stm32h5-wolfcrypt-tz.config).
+The example configuration for this scenario is available in [/config/examples/stm32h5-tz.config](/config/examples/stm32h5-tz.config).

 For more information, see [/docs/STM32-TZ.md](/docs/STM32-TZ.md).

-### Scenario 3: DUALBANK mode (Trustzone disabled)
+### Scenario 3: DUALBANK mode

 The STM32H5 can be configured to use hardware-assisted bank swapping to facilitate the update.
 The configuration file to copy into `.config` is `config/examples/stm32h5-dualbank.config`.

+For DUALBANK with TrustZone use `stm32h5-tz-dualbank-otp.config`.

 DUALBANK configuration (Tested on NUCLEO-STM32H563ZI):